Aromatic Dill Herbs

 Salt and ground pepper

-Add the beaten eggs and keep mixing, then add a pinch of salt of some ground pepper.
+Pour in the beaten eggs and stir then sprinkle a pinch of salt and ground pepper.